 Untreated blastomycosis is usually slowly progressive and is rarely ultimately fatal.

-For mild to moderate disease, itraconazole 200 mg orally 3 times a day for 3 days, followed by 200 mg orally once a day or 2 times a day for 6 to 12 months is used.
+For mild to moderate disease that does not involve the central nervous system and does not require hospitalization, itraconazole 200 mg orally 3 times a day for 3 days, followed by 200 mg orally once a day or 2 times a day for 6 to 12 months is used (1 Treatment reference Blastomycosis is a pulmonary disease caused by inhaling spores of the dimorphic fungus Blastomyces dermatitidis.
+Occasionally, the fungi spread hematogenously, causing extrapulmonary... read more ).
 Fluconazole appears less effective, but 400 to 800 mg orally once a day may be tried in itraconazole-intolerant patients with mild disease.

-Voriconazole, isavuconazole, and posaconazole are active against B. dermatitidis, but clinical data are limited, and the role of these drugs has not yet been defined.
+Voriconazole, isavuconazonium, and posaconazole are active against B. dermatitidis, but clinical data are limited, and the role of these medications has not yet been defined.

 Inhaling spores of the dimorphic fungus Blastomyces can cause pulmonary disease and, less commonly, disseminated infection (particularly to the skin).

 In North America, blastomycosis is endemic in the regions around the Great Lakes and the Ohio–Mississippi River valleys (extending into the middle Atlantic and southeastern states).

 Diagnose using cultures of infected material; serologic testing is specific but not very sensitive.